shubhankarshankar/ShubhankarShankar-ExpressJS/README.md

 In this repo, we have shown the basic syntax for using express js to build basic http routes and rest api.

+This Project was made by Ashish Alok, Kunal Singh Chauhan and Shubhankar Shankar for the presentation in the training under BYTE Program.

 ## Running this Project

 To run this project you will require the following prerequisites: